cocoon2wong/Project-Luna/formats.md

 - **type**, type=`string`: Annotation type; (It is now unused.)
 - **val**, type=`array`: An array of clips to validate the model when training.

-{: .box-note}
+> [!NOTE]
-**Note:** Due to differences in settings, validation sets may not be included in the split of some datasets.
+> Due to differences in settings, validation sets may not be included in the split of some datasets.
-When creating data config files, validation sets are still needed, even though they may be the same as the test set.
+> When creating data config files, validation sets are still needed, even though they may be the same as the test set.

 You can take the config file of the **split** (NOT *clip*) `eth.plist` in dataset `ETH-UCY` as an example: